redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 your-user@your-workstation ~$ ansible-playbook sno-on-libvirt.yml -e "@~/sno-node-settings.yml" -i /etc/ansible/hosts --vault-password-file ~/.vault_secret
 ```

-NOTE: The playbook sno-on-libvirt.yml, it copies the default inventory `samples/sno_on_libvirt/hosts` to `/etc/dci-openshift-agent/hosts` which contains required variables, including a very important one: `install_type=sno` this will allow DCI agent to define which install to perform.
+NOTE: The playbook sno-on-libvirt.yml, by default, it copies the default inventory `samples/sno_on_libvirt/examples/hosts-libvirt` to `/etc/dci-openshift-agent/hosts` which contains required variables, including a very important one: `install_type=sno` this will allow DCI agent to define which install to perform.
+In case you want to copy `samples/sno_on_libvirt/examples/hosts-baremetal` instead, because you want to use a baremetal deployment, you need to setup the variable `sno_mode: baremetal` in `~/sno-node-settings.yml` file.

 ### 4. Source the credentials and run the main d-o-a playbook.